Vegetable oil: Industrial

 Vegetable oils are used as an ingredient or component in many manufactured products.

-Many vegetable oils are used to make soaps, skin products, candles, perfumes and other personal care and cosmetic products.
+Many vegetable oils are used to make soaps, skin products, candles, perfumes, and other personal care and cosmetic products.
 Some oils are particularly suitable as drying oils, and are used in making paints and other wood treatment products.
 They are used in alkyd resin production.
 Dammar oil (a mixture of linseed oil and dammar resin), for example, is used almost exclusively in treating the hulls of wooden boats.
 Vegetable oils are increasingly being used in the electrical industry as insulators as vegetable oils are not toxic to the environment, biodegradable if spilled and have high flash and fire points.
 However, vegetable oils are less stable chemically, so they are generally used in systems where they are not exposed to oxygen, and they are more expensive than crude oil distillate.
 Synthetic tetraesters, which are similar to vegetable oils but with four fatty acid chains compared to the normal three found in a natural ester, are manufactured by Fischer esterification.
 Tetraesters generally have high stability to oxidation and have found use as engine lubricants.
 Vegetable oil is being used to produce biodegradable hydraulic fluid and lubricant.

 One limiting factor in industrial uses of vegetable oils is that all such oils are susceptible to becoming rancid.
 Oils that are more stable, such as ben oil or mineral oil, are thus preferred for industrial uses.
-Castor oil has numerous industrial uses, owing to the presence of hydroxyl group on the fatty acid.
+Castor oil has numerous industrial uses, owing to the presence of a hydroxyl group on the fatty acid.
 Castor oil is a precursor to Nylon 11.
-Castor oil may also be reacted with epichlorohydrin to make a glycidyl ether which is used as a diluent and flexibilizer with epoxy resins.
+Castor oil may also be reacted with epichlorohydrin to make a glycidyl ether, which is used as a diluent and flexibilizer with epoxy resins.